 I would like to take you behind the scenes of this bold blue beauty shot and show you how it wound up on a 48 foot wide by 14 foot tall ArtPop Street Gallery billboard.

-So let’s start with today and then work backwards.
 Today and for the next 12 months, this photo is residing on a billboard that is just off Rt.
 309 in Allentown, Pennsylvania.
 Yeah, a micro four thirds image – tack sharp – on a 48 foot wide by 14ft tall billboard.
 Pretty cool eh?

 ArtPop Street Gallery